GLOBAL EVACUATION SERVICES: FOR UNSAFE AREAS DURING DISASTERS

 - Personal protection

-- Remote medical assistance and air ambulance
+- Remote medical assistance and medical escort (air ambulance medical transport)

 - Arranging paperwork, border crossings, transportation and accommodation